-One study showed that doing strength exercises for 11 minutes a day, three times per week, resulted in an average increase of 7.4% in resting metabolic rate after half a year.
-This translated into an additional 125 calories burned per day (40).
+One study showed that doing strength exercises for 11 minutes a day, three times per week, resulted in an average increase of 7.4% in resting metabolic rate after half a year — and an additional 125 calories burned per day (

-In fact, a study in overweight women showed doing strength exercises on a low-calorie diet of 800 calories daily prevented decreases in muscle mass and metabolic rate, compared to those who didn’t exercise or only did aerobic exercise (46).
+In fact, a study in overweight women showed that doing daily strength exercises on an 800-calorie diet prevented decreases in muscle mass and metabolic rate, versus those who didn’t exercise or only did aerobics (

 4. Eat Protein

 Eating adequate amounts of protein is essential if you want to build or maintain your muscle mass.
 But dietary protein also has other important qualities.

 In fact, protein may increase metabolic rate by 20–30%, whereas carbs and fat cause a 3–10% increase or less (